Expert DIY advice on how to cut, join, and solder copper plumbing pipes

 Turn on the gas torch’s control valve, and then light the nozzle end with a match or a striker tool.
 Be careful!
 If it doesn’t light immediately, turn it off and let the air clear before trying it again.
 Don’t point the flame at anything flammable!
 If necessary, shield surrounding flammable objects (such as wall studs) with a flame guard.
 Adjust the flame so it’s steady and strong.

-4 Apply heat to the fitting, first heating the bottom of the fitting.
+Apply heat first at the bottom of the fitting.
 Heat all of the way around the pipe.
 The joint is hot enough when solder will melt on contact with it.
 Test the temperature by touching the lead-free solder wire to the joint occasionally as you’re heating the fitting.
 The instant the wire melts, the joint is ready for soldering.

 When you touch the lead-free solder wire to the edge of the fitting, capillary action should pull molten solder in between the fitting and the pipe.
 If it doesn’t, heat the fitting a bit more.
 Keep applying heat until a line of molten solder shows all the way around the fitting.
 Then position the torch nozzle about 4 inches from the fitting, and move the flame back and forth across the fitting to distribute the heat evenly.
 It’s important to get the fitting hot but not too hot or the flux will burn off and simply vanish.